-- Extra batteries if you wear hearing aids or a cochlear implant
+- Extra batteries if you have hearing aids or a cochlear implants

 If you are caught in your vehicle during a winter storm:

-- Stay in your car or truck: disorientation may occur quickly in wind-driven snow and cold.
+- Stay in your vehicle—disorientation may occur quickly in wind-driven snow and cold.

 - Make yourself visible to rescuers.
 Turn on the dome light at night when running the engine.
 Tie a bright colored cloth (preferably red) to your antenna or door.
 After the snow stops falling, raise the hood to indicate trouble.

-- Exercise from time to time by vigorously moving arms, legs, fingers and toes to keep blood circulating and to keep warm.
+- To keep warm and blood circulating, exercise from time to time by vigorously moving arms, legs, fingers and toes.

 This information is from the Wisconsin Department of Transportation.